Top 14 Things to Do in Reykjavik

 What Is There To Do in Reykjavik?

-There are plenty of Reykjavik attractions to occupy your time, from Icelandic wildlife experiences to admiring unique architecture to dining on world-class cuisine to hunting for street art across the city.
-For English speakers, Reykjavik is easy to navigate as almost everything is accessible in English, and most people also speak English.
+There are plenty of Reykjavik attractions to fill your time, from Icelandic wildlife experiences to admiring unique architecture to dining on world-class cuisine to hunting for street art across the city.
+For English speakers, Reykjavik is easy to navigate as almost everything is available in English, and almost everyone speaks English.

 How to Get to Reykjavik

 As Iceland is an island, there are limited ways to reach it - the primary method being flights to Reykjavik.
-There is a small domestic airport in Reykjavik, and international flights from North America and Europe arrive at Keflavik International Airport.
-The airport is 31 miles (50 kilometers) from Reykjavik, but travelers can reach Reykjavik from Keflavik airport easily by bus or taxi.
+There is a small domestic airport in Reykjavik, and international flights arrive at Keflavik International Airport.

-Top 10 Best Things To Do in Reykjavik
+The Top Best Things To Do in Reykjavik

 There are lots of fun things to do in Reykjavik.
 It wasn't easy to narrow it down, but we've put together this list of the best things to do, places to visit, and must-see tourist attractions in Reykjavik for you to enjoy during your stay.

-What better way to connect to Icelandic culture than emulating the locals and visiting one of Reykjavik's swimming pools?
+There is no better way to connect to Icelandic culture than emulating the locals and visiting some of the best swimming pools in Reykjavik.

 Thanks to Iceland's renewable energy policies, the use of water in large capacities (i.e., for swimming pools and saunas) is very affordable, making it a favorite pastime among Icelanders.
 It's also one of the best things to do in Reykjavik in winter, as many have heated water, making them accessible year-round.